CSSAuditors/audit/site/blog/the-second-css-report-about-css-file-sizes-and-file-count.md

           > A performance budget is a set of limits imposed on metrics that affect site performance.
 This could be the total size of a page, the time it takes to load on a mobile network, or even the number of HTTP requests that are sent.
 Defining a budget helps get the web performance conversation started.
 It serves as a point of reference for making decisions about design, technology, and adding features.

-          The optimal conditions for the overall load time are up to 3 seconds.
+          As for the user experience, there is a lot of research that says that users leave the website if it does not load in [3 seconds](https://www.hostingmanual.net/3-seconds-how-website-speed-impacts-visitors-sales/).
+So we will consider those 3 seconds as the maximum optimal value.
+It has been proven that 57% of users will leave the page after 3 seconds.
 Although all website items are viewed for overall load, I repeat, we will only focus on CSS’s load speed.

           If we take the average size of the External CSS site of the Bundesliga, which is 639KB, we get the following load speeds according to [Performance budget](https://www.performancebudget.io/):